OffensivePython/Nscan/README.md

 ```

 # Contribute and Share you Nscripts:
-Adivces, Requests, Improvements to make Nscan more stable and faster are always welcome.
+Tips, Requests, Improvements to make Nscan more stable and faster are always welcome.

-If you want to share you Nscripts with everybody, tweet me at @OffensivePython #Nscan with a link of your script, and i will add it under the nscript folder here
+If you want to share your Nscripts with everybody, tweet me at @OffensivePython #Nscan with a link of your script, and i will add it under the nscript folder here